CleverPumpkin/Proguard-Dictionaries-Generator/README.md

 }
 ```

-This simple setup will generate file `class-dictionary.txt`
+This setup will generate files `class-dictionary.txt`, `package-dictionary.txt`
-in `build` folder of module on which plugin applied.
+and `obfuscation-dictionary.txt` in `build` subdirectory of the module to which the plugin
+is applied.
 You can specify any directory **relatively to your module's root**.

-These files are generated on each build
+These files will be generated from scratch on every build, so you'll have different dictionaries
-(so you'll get different dictionary on each build).
+for each build.

 ### Advanced configuration